Apache Flink – A Big Data Processing Platform

 - In-memory processing

-The platform should also provide distributed computing, fault tolerance, high availability, ease of use and lightning fast speed.
+Thus. the platform should also provide distributed computing, fault tolerance, high availability, ease of use and lightning fast speed.

-5. The rise of Big Data platform
+5. The Rise of Big Data Platform

 Time for data processing framework is over, now it’s time for the generalized platform.
 Recent advancements in big data show industry want to use single unified platform for all its Big data requirements.
 Single platform evolves faster than multiple frameworks.
 It’s very easy to develop, manage and maintain the single platform.
 We need to master single technology to solve all big data problems.

 As we move towards unified platform abstraction provided by it becomes crucial.
 The abstraction must be generic for all the components built on top of it.
 It should be able to support high-level libraries and tools.
-It should be able to evolve with new requirements, as with IOT big data is growing faster than ever and there might be new requirements in the near future.
+This platform should be able to evolve with new requirements, as with IOT big data is growing faster than ever and there might be new requirements in the near future.
 It should be able to harness the advancements in the hardware.

 Apache Spark has started the new trend by offering a diverse platform to solve different problems but is limited due to its underlying batch processing engine which processes streams also as micro-batches.
-Apache Flink has taken the same capability ahead and Flink can solve all the types of Big Data problems.
+Flink has taken the same capability ahead and Flink can solve all the types of Big Data problems.
 Apache Flink is a general purpose cluster computing tool, which can handle batch processing, interactive processing, Stream processing, Iterative processing, in-memory processing, graph processing.